ContextMapper/contextmapper.github.io/_docs/language-reference/values.md

 The CML language supports the modelling of stakeholders and their values that might be strengthened or harmed by digital systems.
 This feature has been introduced to support the [JEDi project](tbd) and its Value-Driven Analysis and Design (VDAD) process.
 Context Mapper and the language concepts documented on this page therefore support the modelling of ethical concerns in software projects.
 For more information about the whole process we refer to the [JEDi page](tbd).

 **Note**: Some of the terminology of the language, such as value register or value cluster, is based on the [IEEE Standard Model Process for Addressing Ethical Concerns during System Design (a.k.a.
-IEEE 7000 standard)](https://ieeexplore.ieee.org/document/9536679).
-However, you do not necessarily need to know that terminology; you can also simply model the values of your stakeholders within a `ValueRegister` block.
+IEEE 7000 standard)](https://ieeexplore.ieee.org/document/9536679).[^1] However, you do not necessarily need to know that terminology; you can also simply model the values of your stakeholders within a `ValueRegister` block.

+[^1]: Access to IEEE Std.
+7000 is free after registration for IEEE Xplore (click on "Access via Subscription").

 ## Value Register
-If you are interested in reading more about the ideas of a _value register_, we refer to the [Glossary of ESE](https://github.com/ethical-se/ese-practices/blob/main/ESE-Glossary.md) or the [IEEE 7000 standard](https://ieeexplore.ieee.org/document/9536679).
+If you are interested in reading more about the ideas of a _value register_, we refer to the [IEEE 7000 standard](https://ieeexplore.ieee.org/document/9536679) or the [ESE Glossary](https://github.com/ethical-se/ese-practices/blob/main/ESE-Glossary.md).
 However, if you just want to move on quickly and model the values of your stakeholders - just consider the value register a _container object_ that allows to model values for a specific Bounded Context:

 <div class="highlight"><div class="highlight"><pre><span></span><span class="k">BoundedContext</span> <span class="n">Online_Shop_Same_Day_Delivery</span>